 One of the longstanding mysteries of air travel involves how the autopilot works.
 “Many people are under the impression that airplanes are actually flown via autopilot,” Guidice observes, but that’s simply not the case.
 The autopilot is essentially a very advanced form of GPS, providing input and support regarding direction and position, but there’s always a human in control of the airplane.

 While tropical weather conditions over vast stretches of ocean may not be the best conditions for flying, there’s really nothing to fear about lightning, says Boland, who has flown on aircraft that’s been hit by lightning at some point or other.
 “Our newest aircraft was struck by lightning within one week,” and sustained no lasting damage.
 Most crew members are actually oblivious to lightning strikes thanks to lightning wicks that are built into the wings and tail to dissipate the electricity.
-(Make sure you don’t get caught doing any of these 18 things you should never do on airplanes.)
+Make sure you don’t get caught doing one of these 18 things you should never do on airplanes.

 You know how airplanes in movies seem to come equipped with crawl spaces and secret passageways that conveniently hide terrorists, drug smugglers, and stowaways?
 Yeah, no. That’s not a thing, says Boland.
 “Before every flight, the cabin and ground crew check the entire aircraft for suspicious items, so any secret spaces would make this an even more tiring task.”
 The only spots that are good for “hiding” on the plane are for crew members to rest during long flights (and they’re not actually “secret”).